cbirdsong/wp-spelunker/readme.txt

 == Installation ==

-1. Download this repo.
+1. Download this repo as a zip file.
 1. Go to `Plugins` in the Admin menu
 2. Click on the button `Add new`
-3. Click on the `upload` link to upload `wp-spelunker.zip`
+3. Click on the `upload` link to upload the zip file
 4. Click on `Activate plugin`

 == Usage ==

 1. Look under `Tools` in the Admin menu
-2. Click `WP Spelunker`
+2. Click `Spelunker: Blocks` or `Spelunker: Templates`
 3. Look at stuff!

 == Changelog ==

+= 0.2.0: November 17, 2020 =
+* Split into separate pages for blocks/templates.
+* Add support for reusable blocks.
+* Group blocks by source/type.

 = 0.1.0: November 17, 2020 =
 * Initial release.